Geography of Aruba: Anoles and geckos

 In 2019, three new non-native reptiles have been discovered on Aruba, including Anolis gingivinus, Anolis cristatellus, Hemidactylus frenatus.
 Anole and gecko species are often unintentionally introduced to Caribbean islands through the live plant trade, but can also be intentionally introduced as pets.
 Similar to many non-native lizards in the Caribbean, these species often inhabit human-altered environments (anthropogenic habitats), and their impacts on Aruba's native species is not yet fully understood.
 Aruba has a recorded history of 10 previous introduction of non-native reptiles species, including two anoles, Anolis sagrei and A. porcatus, and four geckos, Gonatodes albogularis, G. antilensis, G. vittatus, and Hemidactylus mabouia.

 Climatology

 Watapana tree, also known as Dividivi (fruit pods), distorted by the northeast trade winds.

-Aruba features a hot semi-arid climate (Köppen BSh) characterized by consistently warm temperatures throughout the year.
+Located within the tropics, Aruba features a hot semi-arid climate (Köppen BSh) characterized by consistently warm temperatures throughout the year.
 There have been lasting environmental challenges linked to climate and nature.
 Sea water temperatures, for example, have gradually risen by at least 1.3 C-change since the 1950s.